bhofstra/diversity_innovation_paradox/README.md

 ----

-With the provided code provided the novelty, impactful novelty, and distal novelty metrics can be extracted from the raw ProQuest dissertation abstract data.
+With the provided code provided the novelty, impactful novelty, and distal novelty metrics can be constructed from the ProQuest dissertation abstract data.

 -   ***stms\_estimate\_at\_K.R***: Runs Structural Topic Models at specified range of K (50-1000 in the paper).